evakill/pennlabs-challenge/README.md

 3. GET /login renders a form where users can log into an existing account, triggers POST /login on sumbit
 4. POST /login verifies user information then redirects to /user/:id
-5. GET /user/:id returns the name, email, and club rank of the user id specified, NOT the password
+5. GET /user/:id sends a json of the name, email, and club rank of the user id specified, NOT the password
 6. GET /clubs sends a json of all the clubs in the database
 7. POST /clubs creates a new club and saves it in the database
-8. GET /rankings sends Jennifer's ranking of all clubs
+8. GET /rankings sends a json of Jennifer's ranking of all clubs in order
 9. POST /rankings updates Jennifer's ranking of the clubs, taking in the new order of clubs in an array in the request body
-10. **My Feature** GET /clubs/ranked sends a json of all the clubs in the database with (and sorted by) their average ranking between all users in the database.
+10. **My Feature** GET /clubs/ranked sends a json of all the clubs in the database with (and sorted by) their average ranking between all users in the database

 ### Forms
-I implemented two forms, login and signup, using Bootstrap and rendered with express-handlebars.
+I built two html forms, login and signup, using Bootstrap and rendered with express-handlebars.

 ### Next steps